 Lakes, trails, forests and parks – camping is the best way to take in everything that Ontario has to offer.
 Now’s the time to rally your friends for a long weekend camping trip, plan a summer vacation with your kids, or prep your canoe for a dip into wilder places.

 Whatever way you choose to enjoy Ontario parks, the province has endless hidden gems to discover and explore.
-With free admission to Parks Canada places in 2017, visiting parks is going be a popular way to get outside this year (tip: you can get your free parks pass from MEC).
 To help you figure out where to camp in Ontario, here are six incredible – and perhaps lesser-known – places to start.

 Wheatley Provincial Park

 Located at Ontario’s most southern point (at the same latitude as Northern California!) in Chatham-Kent, Wheatley Provincial Park is a quiet campground that’s great for those looking for some solitude on a weekend getaway or a family camping trip.
 This park features tangles of creeks, Carolinian forests, creekside campsites and long stretches of sandy beach.

 The weather in this neck of the woods tends to be warmer, so you’ll be able to use your usual summer camping gear.
 If you’re new to camping, you can rent big ticket items like tents and sleeping bags as you sort out your packing lists.

 Get tips on this weekend getaway in our guide to camping at Wheatley Provincial Park.

 Eastern Ontario is a real playground for people who like to paddle.
 There’s no better way to take in Thousand Islands National Park than on the water – with plenty of islands and rivers to explore, bringing a canoe or kayak is a must (rentals are available from MEC).
 Another cool thing about this park?
 It has oTENTiks to stay in, which are part tent, part cabin.